 The simplest approach to adding a wireless access point is to add only a wireless access point, and not another router.

-Unfortunately, searching most online stores will return you a list of wireless access points and – you guessed it – routers that include wireless access points.
+Unfortunately, searching most online stores for ‘wireless access points’ will return you a list of wireless access points and – you guessed it – routers that include wireless access points.

 It often takes a close reading of the specifications to understand exactly what it is you’re getting.
 If the description includes terms like “router”, “wireless router”, “NAT”, or “DMZ”, these are all indications that what you’re looking at is actually a router.

 However, if it says “wireless access point”, perhaps with terms such as “bridge” or “repeater”, then it’s very likely you’re looking at something that – perhaps among a few other things – can be used as only a wireless access point.